msysbio/microbetag/docs/api.md

 If no genome is available, then you get an empty value.

-For example, for the *Bifidobacterium animalis* subsp. animalis IM386 (NCBI Tax id: 1402194) there is no genome in microbetagDB:
+For example, for the *Bifidobacterium animalis* subsp. animalis IM386 (NCBI Tax id: 1402194) there is no genome in *microbetagDB*:

 ```bash
 curl -X GET https://msysbio.gbiomed.kuleuven.be/ncbiTaxId-to-genomeId/1402194